5 Tips To Cope With Month-End

 It has been a challenging year for many people, and debt has become a household evil.
-Many of us can’t cope with month end and the worst part about debt is the loneliness and separation we feel.
+Many of us can’t cope with month-end, and the worst part of debt is the loneliness and isolation we feel.

 The overwhelm takes over, and month-end can be nerve-racking.
-There is not enough income to pay all the expenses, and we need to decide who gets paid and who does not.
+There is not enough income to cover all expenses, so we need to decide who gets paid and who does not.

 Here are five tips that I used during my sequestration.